 Treatments and early intervention

-Fragile X Syndrome is a life-long condition, but there are effective treatments that can help a person with Fragile X to reach their full potential.
+Fragile X syndrome is a life-long condition, but there are effective treatments and interventions that can help a person with Fragile X to reach their full potential.

 Medical professionals will advise you on management and treatment options.
 This will include taking a relevant history, conducting an examination, arranging further tests and assessments, providing information on behaviour management and medication options and referral to other professionals as needed.
 Medications can be very helpful for management of comon behavioural and emotional conditions seen in FXS such as anxiety, ADHD, obsessive compulsive behaviour and mood instability.